christiankay/SDC_projects_P4_advanced_lane_finding/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I used a second order polynomal to fit left and right lane lines seperately.
-To find sufficiant fit points, the pipeline expanainded above was applied to get a warped binary image of possible lane line points.
-Based on that binary histogram evaluation and sliding windows were used to determinde which points in the binary image belong to the lane lines. (file 'lane_finder', line 89 to 208)
+To find sufficiant fit points, the pipeline explained above was applied to get a warped binary image of possible lane line points.
+Based on that binary histogram evaluation and sliding windows were used to determine which points in the binary image belong to the lane lines. (file 'lane_finder', line 89 to 208)

 ![alt text][image5]